SRG: Score-based Relaxation-guided Generation for Mixed Integer Linear Programming: Our Method

-\textbf{Sampling.} At inference time, we sample \textit{solely} using the learned guided score model $s_{\theta}(\cdot)$, without requiring any additional guidance computation, constraint evaluation, or external optimization components.
-Specifically, we initialize from a Gaussian prior $x_T \sim \mathcal{N}(0, I)$~\citep{ho2020denoising} and iteratively denoise using the trained score function to reach the guided distribution $\tilde{p}(x|\mathbf{g})$, which captures both feasibility and near-optimality.
-We then sample $\tilde{x}_0$, which stays relaxed, from $\tilde{p}(x|\mathbf{g})$ to start construction of the trust region for searching.
-We use DDPM\citep{ho2020denoising} and DDIM \citep{song2022denoisingdiffusionimplicitmodels} sampler for sampling, with \texttt{DDPM sampler} sampling procedure is summarized in Algorithm~\ref{alg:relaxed_guided_sampling}.
+\textbf{Sampling.} At inference time, we sample \textit{solely} using the learned guided score model $s_{\theta}(\cdot)$, \textbf{without requiring any additional guidance computation, constraint evaluation, or external optimization components}.
+Specifically, we initialize from a prior $x_T \sim \mathcal{N}(0, I)$~\citep{ho2020denoising} and iteratively denoise using the trained score function to reach the guided distribution $\tilde{p}(x|\mathbf{g})$, which captures both feasibility and near-optimality.
+We then sample $\tilde{x}_0$, which remains relaxed, from $\tilde{p}(x|\mathbf{g})$ to construct the trust region for search.
+We use DDPM \citep{ho2020denoising} and DDIM \citep{song2022denoisingdiffusionimplicitmodels} samplers.

-\textbf{Diverse Generation.} To leverege sampling diversity, we generate $k$ candidate solutions $\{ x^{j},j=1,2..k \}$ in parallel using different random seeds.
-We then select the best solution $\tilde{x}^{*}$ with the best $\mathcal{P}(.) $ from $\{x^{j}\}$.
-This strategy enhances robustness by exploring multiple high-probability regions before invoking downstream search.
+\textbf{Diverse Generation.} To leverage sampling diversity, we generate $k$ candidate solutions $\{ x^{j},\, j=1,\ldots, k \}$ in parallel using different random seeds.
+We then select $\tilde{x}^{*}$ as the candidate with the highest binary confidence.
+This strategy enhances robustness by exploring multiple high-probability regions before invoking downstream $L_1$ trust region search, following prior work \citep{Han23}.

-\textbf{Joint distribution generation.} A key limitation of conventional Predict-and-Search (PaS) methods is the independence assumption \cite{Han23}, which factorizes the solution distribution as $p_{\text{PaS}}(x|\mathbf{g}) = \prod_{i=1}^{n} p(x^{(i)}|\mathbf{g})$, thereby overlooking correlations among decision variables $x^{(i)}$ during the prediction phase \cite{bengio2020machinelearningcombinatorialoptimization}.
-In contrast, our approach directly models the joint target distribution of all variables conditioned on $\mathbf{g}$.
-This is achieved through a score network equipped with a variable-wise cross-attention mechanism.
-Specifically, at each timestep $t$ along the SDE trajectory, the score function $s_{\theta}(\cdot)$ perceives individual variables through convolutional kernels that explicitly capture local dependencies, while the cross-attention mechanism enables these variable representations to interact jointly under the conditioning of graph structure $\mathbf{g}$.
-This design ensures that the generation process along the SDE trajectory remains strongly correlated with $\mathbf{g}$ in a joint manner.
-The resulting joint distribution is formulated as:

-which is generated by our trained conditional score network $s_\theta(\cdot)$, which is optimized using the loss in Eq.~\ref{eq:lossfunction}.
-Sampling from $\tilde{p}_{\textbf{SRG}}(x|\mathbf{g})$ is performed by initializing from a Gaussian prior $\mathcal{N}(0, I)$ and iteratively applying the reverse-time SDE.
-Throughout this process, the score network jointly captures local correlations among variables and global dependencies induced by the MILP structure encoded in $\mathbf{g}$.